pluralsh/scaffolds/test/outputs/documentation/airbyte/README.md

 * RDS/Google Cloud Sql, Azure Flexible Server to handle postgres.
 This gives you a robust RDBMS service to hold airbyte's core transactional data.
 * Plural OIDC to handle authentication to Airbyte.
 Airbyte does not support this natively, and so we use oauth-proxy as a middleware to handle authentication.

-In addtion, there are a few common customizations you might want to do.
+In addition, there are a few common customizations you might want to do.

 ## Configure Basic Auth